 If you are allergic to honey or you don’t like honey, you can use white sugar.
 This can be given to children too.

-Ginger has anti-inflammatory property that can soothe the itching throat and blocks.
+Ginger has anti-inflammatory properties that can soothe the itching throat and blocks.
 The spicy flavor of ginger can loosen up the phlegm that is congested in your chest.